SolankiPratikkumar/Simulation-Low-Power-and-High-Performance-2x4-and-4x16-Line-Decoder/Low_Power_and_High_Performance Line_2x4_and_4x16_Decorder.md

 # Word of Thanks

-I sincerely Thanks Prof.Madhav Rao for Teaching and Helping me to complete this Project smoothly
+I sincerely Thanks to Prof.Madhav Rao for Teaching and Helping me to complete this Course smoothly

 # Reference